ColeMacdonald1709/comp3004/README.md

   ./cuACS

 Help:
+Login credentials: for Client "Paul", for Staff "admin" Other client names can be found in manageclients tab.

-To add an animal to the database press "Add New Animal", fill in the desired fields, and press "Add Animal" To exit program close pop-up window
+To add an animal to the database press "Add New Animal", fill in the desired fields, and press "Add Animal"

+To view an animal in more detail double-click on the table row

+To add a client to the database press "Add New Client", fill in the desired fields, and press "Add Client"

+To view a client in more detail double-click on the table row

+To exit program close pop-up window